jemunro/wehi-nextflow-training/module_2/README.md

    </details>

-## 2. Nextflow Scripting
+## 2.2 Nextflow Scripting
 **Implicit Variables**:
 * A number of variables are available in all nextflow scripts:
 * `params`: map storing workflow parameters
-* `launchDir`: The directory the nextflow script was run from
-* `projectDir`: The directory containing the main nextflow script
+* `projectDir`: A string variable of the directory containing the nextflow script being run.
+Useful for accessing workflow resource files.
 * See https://www.nextflow.io/docs/latest/script.html#implicit-variables

 **Files**: